 Carl Rowan

 *Carl Rowan was born on this date in 1925.
-He was an Black federal cabinet member, international ambassador and syndicated newspaper columnist.
+He was a Black federal cabinet member, international ambassador, and syndicated newspaper columnist.

-After reading about a high school where Black students were embarrassed to stand as their names were called during an honor roll ceremony, he created Project Excellence to help black youth to finish school and go on to college.
-Since its founding in 1987, it has awarded more than $58 million to some 2,400 young people.
-On television Rowan was a panelist on “Inside Washington” from 1967 to 1996.
-Rowan found himself in the middle of controversy many times, engaging various public figures such as Louis Farrakhan and Pat Buchanan in his writings.
+After reading about a high school where Black students were embarrassed to stand as their names were called during an honor roll ceremony, he created Project Excellence to help black youth finish school and go on to college.
+Since its founding in 1987, it has awarded over $58 million to 2,400 young people.
+Rowan was an “Inside Washington” panelist on television from 1967 to 1996.
+Rowan found himself in the middle of controversy, engaging various public figures such as Louis Farrakhan and Pat Buchanan in his writings.
 He once called Ronald Reagan a racist.

 Black Heroes of The Twentieth Century